AnthonySotoData/PriorAuthIQ/README.md

 PriorAuthIQ is an AI-powered Retrieval-Augmented Generation (RAG) application that answers payer policy and prior authorization questions using official healthcare policy documents, semantic search, vector embeddings, and citation-backed responses.

-Rather than relying solely on a language model's pretrained knowledge, PriorAuthIQ retrieves relevant policy content from a vector database before generating structured responses with OpenAI GPT-4.1-mini.
-This retrieval-first architecture improves factual accuracy, minimizes hallucinations, and allows every response to reference its original source documentation.
+Rather than relying solely on a language model's pretrained knowledge, PriorAuthIQ implements a **Retrieval-Augmented Generation (RAG)** architecture that retrieves relevant payer policy content from a ChromaDB vector database before generating a response with OpenAI GPT-4.1-mini.
+By grounding every response in retrieved policy documentation, the application improves factual accuracy, reduces hallucinations, and provides structured, citation-backed answers that users can verify against the original source material.

-Instead of relying solely on a language model, PriorAuthIQ implements a **Retrieval-Augmented Generation (RAG)** architecture.
-Relevant policy content is retrieved from a vector database before OpenAI GPT-4.1-mini generates a structured response, improving factual accuracy and grounding every answer in source documentation.

 The application automatically: